opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param offset: Optional contour shift parameter.
 Shift all the drawn contours by the specified  :math:`\texttt{offset}=(dx,dy)` .

+    :param contour: Pointer to the first contour.

+    :param externalColor: Color of external contours.

+    :param holeColor: Color of internal contours (holes).

 The function draws contour outlines in the image if :math:`\texttt{thickness} \ge 0` or fills the area bounded by the contours if :math:`\texttt{thickness}<0` .
 The example below shows how to retrieve connected components from the binary image and label them: ::